 I love a good hike.
 I love the peacefulness it brings.
-The comradarie it provides when traveling with friends.
-And I enjoy a good challenge.
+The camaraderie it provides when traveling with friends.
+And, I enjoy a good challenge.
 This past weekend I got my wish.

 Three buddies and I hiked the Great Smoky Mountains via Fontana Dam.
 As an added bonus the lot of us hit up Tsali Campground for a couple nights where we swam a bit, fished, got poured on, and hit up the Nantahala River for a ride.

-We arrived at Fontana Dam on Saturday ’round noon, grabbed a permit from the dam welcome center, and began unloading our packs from the car.
-Within minutes it was evident that the 100° F (37.7° C) temperatures were going to be a factor in our planned 12 mile hike.
+We arrived at Fontana Dam on Saturday around noon, grabbed a permit from the dam welcome center, and began unloading our packs from the car.
+Within minutes it was evident that the 100° F (37.7° C) temperatures were going to be a factor in our planned 12-mile hike.
 Every one of us were sweating buckets.
-Thank God for Camelbaks and water bottles.
+Thank God for water bladders and bottles.

-Leaving our cars at the dam parking lot we headed across the dam road and up to the trailhead around 12:45PM.
-Our first leg was a 2,120′, 3.5 mile climb to the Shuckstack Fire Tower; an 80-foot fire tower built like 1,000 years ago <– fact.
+After leaving our cars at the dam parking lot we headed across the dam road and up to the trailhead around 12:45PM.
+Our first leg was a 2,120′, 3.5 mile climb to the Shuckstack Fire Tower; an 80-foot fire tower built like 1,000 years ago <– “fact”.

-After taking a few moments to snap pictures, grab a bite, and rest, we began the descent to the AT intersection where we hung a right, and eventually another right at the AT/Lost Cove Trail intersection.
+After taking a few moments to snap pictures, climb the tower, and utilize my tick key, we began the descent to the AT intersection where we hung a right, and eventually another right at the AT/Lost Cove Trail intersection.
 Next stop, Campsite 86.

 Finally some downhills.
 For all the climbing we just did, our knees were now feeling the brunt of the descent.
 While difficult, it was a huge break; especially with the promise of cold water up ahead.
 Two miles down the trail we passed campground 91.
 Our spirits began lifting.
 We were hiking now, instead of climbing straight up or straight down.